-The DSC started over five years ago when local grassroots and advocacy groups fighting to end school pushout came together to share information and strategies and build a common framework for dignity and human rights in our schools.
+DSC started in 2006 when local grassroots and advocacy groups fighting to end school pushout came together to share information and strategies and build a common framework for dignity and human rights in our schools.
 In 2009, we held our first national conference, released the National Resolution for Ending School Pushout, and shared the first draft of a Model School Code based on fundamental human rights principles.
 In 2010 we held our first annual National Week of Action and our first Days at the Capitol, engaging groups around the country in collective advocacy to impact federal law and policy.
 In 2011, as our campaign continued to grow, we began a process to develop our membership structures to secure grassroots leadership in the coalition.
+In 2012 the DSC and the Opportunity to Learn Campaign launched a Moratorium on out-of-school suspensions and the DSC published the Model Code on Education and Dignity.
+Some other highlights of the last few years include the joint guidance released by the Departments of Education and Justice in 2014 on ending racial disparities in school discipline, and our release of Accountability Guidelines on School Pushout in Charter Schools in 2015 and Counselors Not Cops: Ending the Regular Presence of Law Enforcement in School in 2016.

 The DSC has now grown into a multi-stakeholder coalition made up of youth, parents, educators, grassroots groups, and policy and legal advocacy groups, which strives to ensure that those most affected by the education system and school pushout are at the center of our work and leadership structures.
 DSC’s Membership is structured to create a space for all to both contribute to the work and to benefit from the collective advancements of the coalition and local successes of its members.